MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.MaintainConnection.md

 ## Remarks

 You can set the **MaintainConnection** property only if the **[QueryType](Excel.QueryTable.QueryType.md)** property of the query table or PivotTable cache is set to **xlOLEDBQuery**.

 If you anticipate frequent queries to a server, setting this property to **True** might improve performance by reducing reconnection time.
 Setting the property to **False** causes an open connection to be closed.

 If you import data by using the user interface, data from a web query or a text query is imported as a **QueryTable** object, while all other external data is imported as a **[ListObject](Excel.ListObject.md)** object.

 If you import data by using the object model, data from a web query or a text query must be imported as a **QueryTable**, while all other external data can be imported as either a **ListObject** or a **QueryTable**.

 You can use the **[QueryTable](Excel.ListObject.QueryTable.md)** property of the **ListObject** to access the **MaintainConnection** property.

 ## Example

-This example creates a new PivotTable cache based on an OLAP provider, and then it creates a new PivotTable report based on the cache, at cell A3 on the active worksheet.
+This example creates a new PivotTable cache based on an OLAP provider, and then it creates a new PivotTable report based on the cache at cell A3 on the active worksheet.
 The example terminates the connection after the initial refresh.

 ```vb
 With ActiveWorkbook.PivotCaches.Add(SourceType:=xlExternal)